tommymac2709/2026-VCE_Unit3_4-SoftwareDevelopment_IonaCollegeGeelong/docs/index.md

 ## 🛠️ Unit 4: Developing the Solution

-In Unit 4, students transform their detailed designs from Unit 3 into a fully functional software solution.
+In Unit 4, students transform their detailed designs from Unit 3 into a fully functional software solution as well as exploring secure software development practices.

 ### Outcome 1: Development & Evaluation (SAT Part 2)
 * **Focus:** Coding, testing, and evaluating the solution.